JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7914 days**.

-And here is a just a random fact -  **Most snails are hermaphrodites, meaning they have both female and male reproductive organs**.
+And here is a just a random fact -  **One of the reasons marijuana is illegal today because cotton growers in the 30s lobbied against hemp farmers -- they saw it as competition.
+It is not chemically addictive as is nicotine, alcohol, or caffeine**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)